 Divorce and Dissolution

 A divorce is generally a more adversarial proceeding.
-In a divorce, one spouse files a complaint for divorce against the other party, seeking a termination of the marriage and asking the court to resolve the issues regarding division of property, parenting and support.
-A divorce is generally a more lengthy and expensive process than a dissolution, and requires more court involvement.
-However, a divorce offers protections not available through a dissolution, including temporary restraining orders and temporary child and spousal support orders.
+In a divorce, one spouse files a complaint for divorce against the other party, seeking a termination of the marriage and asking the court to resolve the issues regarding division of property, parenting, and support.
+A divorce is generally a more lengthy and expensive process than a dissolution and requires more court involvement.
+A divorce offers protections not available through a dissolution, including temporary restraining orders and temporary child and spousal support orders.

 Divorce & Dissolution Attorneys

 In the state of Ohio, child custody is referred to as the “allocation of parental rights and responsibilities.”
 If parties to a divorce action are unable to agree on a custody arrangement, the court will make an allocation of parental rights and responsibilities in the manner which it determines is in the best interest of the children – either primarily to one parent, who is designated as the residential parent and legal custodian of the children, or to both parents in the form of a shared parenting order.

 The court is required to calculate the amount of child support to be paid by the non-residential parent in accordance with guidelines established by the Ohio Supreme Court.
 The guidelines take into consideration, among other factors, the income of both parents; work and education related child-care expenses incurred by either parent; and the cost of medical care, including the cost of health insurance.